River707/stack-mr/README.md

 SUCCESS!
 ```

-This command lands the first PR of the stack and rebases the rest.
+This command lands the first MR of the stack and rebases the rest.
 If we run
 `view` command after `land` we will find the remaining, not yet-landed MRs
 there: